typesense/typesense-website/docs-site/content/30.0/api/README.md

 - Fix console logging to output info messages to stdout and warnings/errors to stderr instead of all to stderr.
 - Fix phrase query highlighting to highlight only exact phrase matches instead of every individual keyword occurrence.
 - Set user agent when initializing HTTP client for external API calls.
+- Fix hyphen handling in negation searches to only apply special treatment when token starts with `-`.

 ### Deprecations / behavior changes